nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-messaging-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This Portal App can be used to test remote messaging in the [Mashroom Portal](../mashroom-portal).
+This Microfrontend can be used to test remote messaging in the [Mashroom Portal](../mashroom-portal).
 This App requires the [mashroom-messaging](../mashroom-messaging) and [mashroom-websocket](../mashroom-websocket) plugins to be installed.

 ## Usage